Quantum Coordination without Conditioning under Restricted Information

 \section{Abstract}

-We study coordination under restricted information, where classical local models fail to implement certain correlated distributions because agents cannot condition on past history.
-We show that quantum systems overcome this limitation even when using only separable states.
-Both classically diagonal encodings (shared latent variables) and separable states with noncommuting local structure (quantum discord) enable the implementation of joint distributions that are unattainable by any classical local rules under the same information constraints.
-The quantum advantage arises from enabling latent-variable coordination without requiring agents to condition on the latent variable itself — a construction that succeeds where no classical local model can.
-Separable states with nonzero quantum discord provide an alternative mechanism for realizing such coordination.
-At the same time, quantum models remain strictly limited by the information structure: unlike perfect recall, they cannot reproduce fully adaptive dependence on realized past outcomes that are observationally indistinguishable.
-Thus, quantum correlations serve as a partial substitute for perfect recall.
+We study which joint probability distributions can be implemented by distributed systems when agents have restricted information.
+Classical local operations cannot implement all distributions that are achievable with full conditioning on history.
+We show that shared quantum states can overcome this limitation even when using only separable states.
+In particular, separable states that are diagonal in a fixed basis allow certain joint distributions to be implemented through local measurements without requiring agents to condition on an inaccessible latent variable.
+These distributions cannot be implemented by classical local rules under the same information constraints.
+However, quantum implementations cannot reproduce fully adaptive dependence on past outcomes when those outcomes are observationally indistinguishable.
+Quantum state preparation therefore provides a partial operational substitute for perfect recall under restricted information.